Highly sensitive support group meeting

-The meeting lasts for two hours with a break in the middle for tea/coffee and biscuits etc. If you want to leave earlier that's ok.
+The meeting lasts for one and a half hours.
+Arrive from 1.30pm to get a drink, snacks and get settled.
 Facilitated gently by Cindy so that you can relax as much as possible and enjoy the time together with other HSPs.
 There is no pressure for you to speak - you are welcome to just sit and listen.
+If you want to leave earlier that's ok.
 This is an information meeting with an opportunity to share ideas and tips on living life to the full as an HSP, run in a supportive atmosphere but not a therapy group.
 Please join 'Meetup' and RSVP to this event here - https://www.meetup.com/Cookham-Highly-Sensitive-People-Community/

 Cookham is three miles from Maidenhead, one mile from Marlow, four miles from High Wycombe, five miles from Slough.

 Elizabeth House is located next to the shops in Cookham Rise.
-You can park outside the house or in the bays by the shops.
+There are a few parking bays outside the house or park in the pay bays by the shops.

 Link to website - http://www.elizabethhousecookham.org/contact-us/